neilkplugins/Octopus_Energy-indigo-plugin/README.md

 This is a very early version, I have to optimise the update procedure as it is currently making too many API calls but this does not present a problem but is inelegant (the API is not throttled and the call rate is not excessive).
 I intend to switch when I can in the current situation, and I will then incorporate the consumption data.
 My goal with this will be to track actual historical cost for each 30 minute period, this will only be possible for the previous 24 Hours as Octopus do not publish consumption data real time.
 This would be possible now if you have a energy monitor, but I do not.
 The plugin has the configuration UI to enter your API Key, and for future logging capabilites.
 These are not currently used, only your Postcode.
 Error detection is limited, so please use this at your own risk and consider it a alpha version.

-Comments and feedback extremely welcome, via the Indigo Plugin Forum at
+Comments and feedback extremely welcome, via the Indigo Plugin Forum at I am also issue tracking in this repository

 When I do switch I will share my referal code here, and we could both get a £50 credit.
 Any I get will be donated to the Children's Oncology Suites at the Royal Berkshire Hospital's Lion Ward.